 You probably have some idea of how fit you are.
 Suppose you added a 30-minute walk to your daily routine.
 Could you maintain that for a week without missing a day?
 If not, what amount of time could you manage?
 Your job is to find a daily workout routine that challenges you moderately and appropriately, without making you so exhausted that you lose motivation and stop doing it.
 Once you have that, stick to it for 7 days.

 For some people, high-intensity activity could be a way to go.
 If that sounds like you, start with swimming, short runs and jumping jacks.
 How do you know if you’re working at a high-intensity level?
 Here is a tip: You should be breathless and able to say only a few words at a time while working out.
-Start slow, and try to aim for high-intensity activity for 20 minutes, 3 days a week.
+Start slow, and try to aim for high-intensity activity for 20 minutes, 3 days a week2.

 “Your job is to find a daily workout routine that challenges you moderately and appropriately, without making you so exhausted that you lose motivation and stop doing it.“